Rufaidat/holiday-in-London/README.md

 # holiday-in-London
-A simple magazine cover type of website for the top places to see in London
+A simple magazine cover type website for the top places to see in London

 #font
 Sans-serif